hammlab/PoisoningCertifiedDefenses/README.md

 	<li>Run the command "python3 poison_radius_gaussianaug.py".</li>
 	</ol>
 <p align = justify>The poison data will be generated and placed in the folder "data".
 This data will generated considering the class 8 as the target class.
 To target a differnet class, change the parameter "target_class" in poison_radius_gaussianaug.py.<br><br>

-*Poison data for other training procedures and datasets can be generated similarly.*
+<i>Poison data for other training procedures and datasets can be generated similarly.</i>

 <hr>